redhat-cop/openshift-migration-best-practices/premigration-testing.md

 * [Install MTC](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/deploying-cam-3-4.html) on the source and target clusters.
 * [Configure a replication repository](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/configuring-replication-repository-3-4.html).

-MTC uses Velero and Restic to back up data from the source cluster to replication repository and to restore data from the replication repository to the target cluster.
+The following diagram describes how MTC uses Velero and Restic to back up data from the source cluster to the replication repository and then restores data from the replication repository to the target cluster:

 ![MTC Architecture](./images/mtc-architecture.png)